FMarkiv/SPXVIX/README.md

-# SPXVIX
+# SPX & VIX
-Vix vs SP500
+Vix Historical in csv
+SP500 Historical in csv